 - The juvenile is under twenty-one years of age;

 - AGE OUT WARNING!
 Although federal regulations provide that an applicant may apply until age 21, a child will “age out” of eligibility for Special Immigrant Juvenile Status at age 18 in Texas because the child will cease to be under the jurisdiction of a “juvenile” court.

 - The minor is unmarried;

-- The juvenile is dependent on the family/juvenile court or placed in the custody of an agency or state department or an individual or entity appointed by a state or juvenile court;
+- The child is dependent on the family/juvenile court or placed in the custody of an agency or state department or an individual or entity appointed by a state or juvenile court;

-- Reunification with one or both of the juvenile’s parents is not viable due to abuse, abandonment, neglect, or a similar basis found under state law; and
+- Reunification with one or both of the child’s parents is not viable due to abuse, neglect, or abandonment, or a similar basis found under state law; and

-- It would not be in the best interest of the juvenile to be returned to the juvenile’s home country.
+- It would not be in the best interest of the minor to be returned to the juvenile’s home country.